lebpac/lebpac.github.io/bbq.md

 badge: 🍔
 ---

-Welcome Back, L’École Bilingue Families!
+Welcome back, L’École Bilingue Families!

 Mark your calendars—the much-anticipated Welcome Back BBQ is happening on **Thursday, September 18th, from 5–8 pm** following _Meet the Teacher_.